 Optimizing your web site for search engines should be an integral part of your web site project, from the very beginning to the very end.
 Shirley Kaiser's checklist that can be used as a guide to optimize your web site for search engines.

 Consider some essential SEO checks that are important for local small business sites.
 The following is a checklist of all the tasks that may be necessary for you to generate great results.
-See also The Beginner's Checklist for Learning SEO60 and The Web Developer's SEO Cheat Sheet61.
+See also The Beginner's Checklist for Learning SEO and The Web Developer's SEO Cheat Sheet.

 There are "over 200 SEO factors" that Google uses to rank pages in the Google search results (SERPs).
 What are the search engine optimization rules?
 Here is the speculation - educated guesses by SEO webmasters on top webmaster forums.
 Should you wish to achieve a high ranking, the various confirmed and suspected Google Search Engine Optimization (SEO) Rules are listed below.

 6. Marketing Checklists

 Once you’ve decided you’d like to create a viral marketing campaign, its easy to become too focused on the details, and miss the forest for the trees, but a good campaign is the integration of a lot of parts.
 Here’s a quick checklist to make sure you haven’t missed anything.

 Here's an extensive checklist for verifying you're doing everything you can to market your website from Search Engine Guide.
 More information is linked from the headline of each category on the list.